rvs1977/morningtrain_php/README.md

 with placeholders replaced by the corresponding values.
  It must be possible to supply an object or array with key-value pairs, where the key indicates the placeholder that must be replaced by the value.

+HOW TO:
+Run the main.php in the browser